nhsconnect/prm-gp2gp-mi-data-collector-infra/certificates.md

 ## About this guide

 MESH uses mutual authentication to verify the identity of both the server and client.
-This means the MESH to S3 forwarder requires certificates to connect to the MESH mailbox.
+This means the `MESH to S3 forwarder` requires certificates to connect to the MESH mailbox.
 The certificate we use is provided by DigiCert, and expires after one year.

 This guide will walk through how to update the certificate, and supplements the [existing instructions][1] by elaborating on:

-- How to start Internet Explorer
+- How to start Internet Explorer inside the VDI
-- The certificate format expected by our MESH to S3 forwarder
+- The certificate format expected by our `MESH to S3 forwarder`
 - Where to place the certificates once generated

 ## Requesting a new certificate